mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 </Label>
 ```

-You'll notice that we used an advanced form of Angular databinding that allows you to mix text and databound variables.
-The double-mustache syntax treats it's internal text as a databinding expression.
-Using databinding expressions like this comes in handy, making it easier to seamlessly blend text and variables.
+You'll notice that we used an advanced form of Angular data-binding that allows you to mix text and data-bound variables.
+The double-mustache syntax treats it's internal text as a data-binding expression.
+Using data-binding expressions like this comes in handy, making it easier to seamlessly blend text and variables.

 > **What to the CSS class names do?**
 >
 > The `body`, `m-l-20`, and `m-t-20` are more CSS class names from the NativeScript Theme plugin.
 The `body` class name styles the label text as long-form paragraphs.
 You can learn more about text formatting in the [text formatting documentation](https://docs.nativescript.org/ui/theme#text).
 >
-> The other class names also come from the themes plugin, and aure short-hand for alignment and spacing.
+> The other class names also come from the themes plugin, and are short-hand for alignment and spacing.
 Generally, `m` stands for *CSS margin*, `l` and `t` stand for *left* and *top*, and the number value stand for *20 space units*.
 So, you can read it as *margin-left-20* and *margin-top-20*.
 You'll continue to use theme class names like this throughout the page.
 If you'd like to learn more, check out the [padding and margin documentation](https://docs.nativescript.org/ui/theme#padding-and-margin).

 #### Launch Date, Site, & Details